Until the influx of European immigrants from 1947, nearly all Australian Catholics were Irish by birth or heritage.

 Rural Catholics: “John O’Brien” and Around the Boree Log

 Poor rural Irish Catholic communities created a distinctive culture, celebrated in the poems of “John O’Brien” (Fr Patrick Hartigan, b.
 Yass, 1878 to Irish parents).
 Well-known are ‘The Little Irish Mother‘, ‘At Casey’s After Mass‘, and ‘Said Hanrahan‘.
+A silent film was made in 1925 (Part 1, 41MB) (Courtesy of the National Film and Sound Archive).
 A first-hand non-fictional account of a similar community is Bernard O’Reilly‘s Cullenbenbong.

 Sectarianism and anti-Irish discrimination